jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 ![Round-Robin Schedule](./sked_rr.png )

+## Self Assesment Questions

+1. What is the AWT for SJF?
+SRPT?
+RR?

 ## Assesment Tool

 A programming exercise for implementing one of the scheduling algorithms discussed.

-## Further Reading
+## References and Further Reading

-## References

-Galvin, Peter B., Greg Gagne, and Abraham Silberschatz.
+1. Galvin, Peter B., Greg Gagne, and Abraham Silberschatz.
 “CPU Scheduling”.
 Operating system concepts.
 10th ed., John Wiley & Sons, 2018, pp. 190-211

 ## Acknowledgment